Seekatar/OktaPosh/docs/Remove-OktaApplicationSchemaProperty.md

 # Remove-OktaApplicationSchemaProperty

 ## SYNOPSIS
-Remove a Property from a Schema
+Remove a Property from a Schema.

 ## SYNTAX